RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 API Guidelines (Draft)
 ======================

+This document is still quite messy and unordered and the current API follows these guidelines that are laid out here only partially.
+It is more like an aspirational document at the moment.
+I'm still working on it.

 ToDo
 ----

 - Make the API consistent with regard to
-  - Naming conventions
+  - Naming conventions (including use of abbreviations and acronyms)
   - Parameter ordering (for functions with similar parameter lists)
-  - Coefficient updating strategy (see below)
+  - Coefficient updating strategies (see below)

 - Maybe use nested namespaces like RAPT::Data, RAPT::Math, RAPT::Filters, etc.
-  to get the functionality more ordered and also to render a better doxygen documentation
+  to get the functionality more ordered and also to render a better doxygen documentation.

-- Anticipate using the C++20 module feature - don't use it just yet (we want to remain C++11 compatible for a while), but organize the structure in a way that makes it easy to switch to using modules later
+- Anticipate using the C++20 module feature.
+Don't use it just yet (we want to remain C++17 compatible for a while), but organize the structure in a way that makes it easy to switch to using modules later
   https://www.modernescpp.com/index.php/c-20-open-questions-to-modules
   https://vector-of-bool.github.io/2019/01/27/modules-doa.html

-- Maybe rename rosic to ramp (Rob's audio and music processors)
+- Maybe rename rosic to ramp (Rob's Audio and Music Processors)

 - In rapt (but maybe not in rosic) consistently use omega = 2*pi*freq/sampleRate in filters instead of frequency and sampleRate which is a redundant and